-To achieve AGC lock at the receiver, the unmodulated carrier is followed by a 15 millisecond period of tone-modulated carrier.
+To achieve AGC lock at the receiver, the unmodulated carrier is followed by a period of tone-modulated carrier.
+Typical durations range from 25 to 70 milliseconds although some site configurations may require a longer time.
 The tone shall be in the range 2000 to 2500 Hz.